canmom/canmom.github.io/fiction/undefinedbehaviour.md

 It was really just a few months ago that I finally accepted I couldn't bear to live in the UK anymore.
 Got my papers in order (big fat M on the passport), a ticket to Germany, and a job lined up at a studio making games about cars.

 I will be honest, I hate cars.
 But I mean who gives a shit?
 It's the only offer I got.
+Games still haven't recovered from the 2020s crash.
 That's my role in this system, right?
 The ones who have some sort of tech skill are like siphons to pull money out for the rest of the community.
 Doesn't matter how I feel about it.
 At least it's not fintech!
 Oh, don't get me started.

 I'd been living with Yeong-Mi the last few years.
 She'd transitioned just a couple days after Violet vanished, and it devastated her.
 I felt like I had to take her under my wing, but to be honest, we were just mutually taking care of each other as it all went down.

 Well, unlike me, she had some sense, so she left the game industry... actually, she was supplying a whole load of people with HRT.
 We dated for a few years, and then sorta broke up but actually stayed friends.
 I know, living with your ex... well, to be honest, it was kind of ambiguous whether we were still together, but for the last few years our relationship mostly consisted of watching bad movies once a week.

 *Anyway.*